Hero Mobile Countries United States Michigan

 In the first year in operation, $16.7 million of revenue was generated, meaning a $1.4 million tax windfall for the state in 2020.

-DFS operators, such as DraftKings and FanDuel, pay a tax of 8.4% on their revenues – the same rate as sports betting companies.
+DFS operators, such as DraftKings, pay a tax of 8.4% on their revenues – the same rate as sports betting companies.

 With a population of more than 10 million, Michigan is a lucrative state for fantasy operators.
 Some analysts estimate that approximately four per cent of all DFS contest entry fees across the US come from Michigan.